Awoniyi scores seventh goal in a row for Union Berlin to secure German Cup progress

 Editors' Picks

-Awoniyi was thrown into the fray for Sheraldo Becker in the 74th minute, to boost Union Berlin's attack and it eventually paid off in the first-half of the extra-time.
+Awoniyi was thrown into the fray for Sheraldo Becker in the 74th minute, to boost Union Berlin's attack and it eventually paid off in the first half of extra-time.

 The former Liverpool forward finished off an assist from Grischa Promel to give the Iron Ones the lead in the 94th minute.

-The 24-year-old has now scored seven goals in his last six appearances for Urs Fischer's men and he is their leading top scorer with 12 goals across all competitions this campaign.
+The 24-year-old has now scored seven goals in his last six appearances for Urs Fischer's men and he is their leading scorer with 12 goals across all competitions in this campaign.

 Following their progress in the cup competition, Awoniyi and his teammates will shift their attention to their next Bundesliga fixture against leaders Bayern Munich on Saturday.